gedcom7code/js-gedcom/README.md

 This repository does not currently handle different character sets.
 It assumes you have correctly parsed bytes into a JavaScript string before processing.

+To use this project as a FamilySearch GEDCOM 7 validator, visit <https://gedcom7code.github.io/js-gedcom/>.

 # Status

 - [x] Tag-oriented layer